Home Appraisal Tips: How to be Prepared for the Appraiser

 Carole Henrysen

-Hi there – I was born and raised in NE Philly and currently reside in Ambler with my better half, Greg.
-We love spending time with our children and grandchildren.
-I’m always on the lookout for beautiful hiking spots when out on the road in between appraisal appointments.
-I have been appraising homes in Philadelphia and suburbs since 2004 – the unique, challenging properties are my absolute favorite!
-Looking forward to meeting you and helping you find the answers to any and all of your questions.
+Hi there - I was born and raised in NE Philly and currently reside in Ambler with my husband Greg.
+We love taking our grandchildren on adventures while encouraging curiosity and gratitude for all the beautiful experiences life has to offer.
+I have been appraising homes in Philadelphia and suburbs since 2004 and training new appraisers since 2014.
+Looking forward to meeting you, and helping you find the answers to any and all of your questions.
+PS: The unique and challenging appraisals are my favorite!
 I can be directly reached on my cell phone at 215-280-9876 or email: carole@zenappraisals.com